sbi-rostock/nupack-serve/README.md

 3. As many integers as the range of 1 to # of *S* sequences, representing the strand ordering in the complex *C*.

-So, to compute the MFE of the complex resulting from 2 miRNAs binding with gene E2F1, we have to provide the following ``test.in`` file:
+So, to compute the MFE of the complex resulting from the binding of human target gene E2F1's binding site with the two putatively cooperating miRNAs hsa-miR-205 and hsa-miR-342-3p, we have to provide the following ``test.in``
+file:
 ```
 3
 ccgggggugaaugugugugagcaugugugugugcauguaccggggaaugaaggu